-All managers and business owners know that on-boarding new employees is highly time consuming and costly.
+All managers and business owners know that onboarding new employees are highly time-consuming and costly.
 In fact, studies show that estimates of a new hire can cost as much as $3,500 for recruitment and about $1,200 and 32 hours annually in ongoing training.
 Combined this shows that a new hire could cost $4,129 and about 42 days in lost or compromised productivity.
-And here’s the kicker, according to a U.S. Bureau of Labor and Statistics report, a lot of employees leave their job because they don’t feel respected and feel there is a lack in autonomy.
+And here’s the kicker, according to a U.S. Bureau of Labor and Statistics report, a lot of employees leave their job because they don’t feel respected and feel there is a lack of autonomy.

 It’s vital that managers remember this when wanting to motivate agents in call centers, your employees are involved in everything, from every customer complaint, compliment, and concern.
 On top of that, they know what works in the store and what customers prefer so make sure you use this to your advantage.

 On a regular basis, not just annually, you need to ask your employees for feedback on anything to everything.
 From customer experience, sales ideas, the company culture, employee experience, and more, just make sure you listen to it all.
 In addition, if your employees raise serious concerns or problems, then you can tackle this right away before it gets out of control.

 If you don’t gain feedback, then your company can’t grow and instead, you’re faced with stifled company culture and frustration.